ocapn/ocapn/implementation-guide/Implementation Guide.md

 ;;;    Alfred are both objects in Vat A, Bob is an object in Vat B, and ;;;    Carol and Carlos are objects in Vat C.
 ;;;
-;;;  - Zooming out the farthest is the "node/network level".
+;;;  - Zooming out the farthest is the "peer/network level".
-;;;    There are two nodes (Node 1 and Node 2) connected over a ;;;    Goblins CapTP network.
-The stubby shapes on the borders between the ;;;    nodes represent the directions of references Node 1 has to ;;;    objects in Node 2 (at the top) and references Node 2 has to ;;;    Node 1.
-Both nodes in this diagram are cooperating to preserve ;;;    that Bob has access to Carol but that Carol does not have access to ;;;    Bob, and that Carlos has access to Bob but Bob does not have access ;;;    to Carlos.
-(However there is no strict guarantee from either ;;;    node's perspective that this is the case... generally it's in ;;;    everyone's best interests to take a "principle of least authority" ;;;    approach though so usually it is.)
+;;;    There are two peers (Peer 1 and Peer 2) connected over a ;;;    Goblins CapTP network.
+The stubby shapes on the borders between the ;;;    peers represent the directions of references Peer 1 has to ;;;    objects in Peer 2 (at the top) and references Peer 2 has to ;;;    Peer 1.
+Both peers in this diagram are cooperating to preserve ;;;    that Bob has access to Carol but that Carol does not have access to ;;;    Bob, and that Carlos has access to Bob but Bob does not have access ;;;    to Carlos.
+(However there is no strict guarantee from either ;;;    peer's perspective that this is the case... generally it's in ;;;    everyone's best interests to take a "principle of least authority" ;;;    approach though so usually it is.)
 ```